 Great for field athletes.

 - Double-sided design makes these Elite Sportz Core Sliders functional on a variety of surfaces.

 - Online instructional videos provide insight on a number of different exercises.

 - Only available in one color.

-With how-to videos available online, Elite Sportz doesn’t just provide core sliders, but also provides resources to help you get the most out of this equipment.
+With how-to videos available online, these core sliders provide resources to help you get the most out of this equipment.
 These are designed with two sides: one meant for smooth surfaces, and another for surfaces with more friction.

 Core sliders may be an effective means to add intensity to a core workout.
 Going through bodyweight exercises while keeping your hands or feet on the floor fires muscles in a different fashion.
 While there are a number of core sliders on the market, it’s important to note a few key features before selecting a pair.

 Most core sliders measure about 7” in diameter.
 While this is suitable for most, some folks with very large hands may need to do some digging for a bigger option, or try out a pair of paper plates.